Last updated on April 9, 2026

 Greensleeves, Maro-Sorcerer

 The more lands you control, the higher power and toughness Greensleeves, Maro-Sorcerer has.
-Plus, you get a Badger creature token each time a land enters.
+Plus, you get a badger creature token each time a land enters.
+Rampaging Baloths in the command zone is neat, even if the tokens are a big smaller.
+Protection from planeswalkers and wizards is, uh, something, though I'm guessing that's there more for lore reasons.

 Titania, Nature's Force

 Titania, Nature's Force creates Elemental tokens as long as forests are entering the battlefield.
 If any of these tokens die, you mill three cards, but don’t worry!
 You can play lands from your graveyard with Titania on the field anyway.
-Make even more Elemental creature tokens with Zendikar's Roil, which have the same trigger of milling three cards whenever they die because of their elemental creature typing.
+There's a nice cycle of creating tokens and hitting land drops here, all on a beefy creature to begin with.

 Elder Gargaroth

 Elder Gargaroth has much more versatility than the potential to create a token every time it attacks or blocks.
-Gain life or draw a card as needed when those triggers occur.
-Plus, it can ward off flying creatures because of reach and it has a better chance of landing combat damage with trample.
+You can gain life or draw a card as needed, plus it can ward off flying creatures because of reach and it has a better chance of landing combat damage with trample.
+It plays offense and defense at the same time, and benefits from either position.

 Bootleggers' Stash